What happens on results day

 If you narrowly missed the offer conditions for your original course, we may offer you an alternative course — you’ll see this when you log into UCAS.
 If you don’t want to accept this course, you can decline the offer.

 If you decline the offer and we were your firm choice, you’ll have a place on your insurance course, providing you met the conditions of the offer.
-If Leeds was your insurance choice and you decline the alternative course, you’ll be placed into Clearing.
+If we were your insurance choice and you decline the alternative course, you’ll enter Clearing.

 If your exam results are better than expected

 Congratulations!
-If you’ve met and exceeded the offer conditions of your firm choice, you could reconsider where and what to study.
+If you’ve met and exceeded the offer conditions of your firm choice, you could reconsider where and what to study, and apply to a new course through Clearing.

 If you want to make changes